-Camp Crook’d Cat in on the Serengeti, on The Strand near the solar showers.
+Pennsic is a two-week-long SCA camping event held in August that has about 10,000 attendees.
+People are organized by camps.
+Camp Crook’d Cat is located on The Strand near the solar showers.
 The camp focuses on cooking period meals over a campfire and in a brick oven.
 These photos were taken on Setup Sunday of Pennsic 45.

 Before the oven goes in, a wooden box is constructed and filled with dirt.
 This adds to fire safety and provides a level space to build the oven floor.
 The floor and roof are made from paving tiles, and the sides are built with brick.

 Making sure the floor is flat is critical for even cooking, so we use a carpenter’s level to check the paving stones’ alignment.
 We make sure to check each paving stone as it is added to the oven.

 Finally, the oven floor is complete.
 Note how the tiles butt against each other, with no cracks running the length of the oven.